jmusarra/AutoTest/README.txt

 on a connected piece of LED.
 Sends results to a local sqlite3 database.
 A locally-hosted Grafana (https://grafana.com/grafana/) instance can then display the test data as a time-series graph.
 A PDF of the test results is also generated.

+To Do: Replace PSU control with SACN output to dimmers + measurement contraption